 Let’s begin with a few examples of how we have changed our regular business operations to meet this challenge.
 We’ve had to adapt, work together, and innovate and want to show you a customizable plan of action for how to prepare for a pandemic.
 Let’s get to it.

-We paused our regular business sign making operations and designed a new product to help put an end to COVID-19.
-We developed high quality face shields that prevent infection and prolong the use of medical masks, making them an ideal product for the current market demand.
+We paused our regular operations of making business signs and designed a new product to help put an end to COVID-19.
+We developed high quality face shields that prolong the use of medical masks and protective lobby signs that prevent the spread of infections, making them ideal products for the current market demand.

 Online platforms have been immensely helpful in keeping the team together while many work from home spreading our message and offering support to customers.

-We are doing our part to put an end to the virus with our new product, helpful information, and community contributions.
+We are doing our part to put an end to the virus with our new product and community contributions.
 Being able to offer face shields to our customers is only the beginning.

 We are using proceeds from the sales of our face shields to produce more of them to donate to healthcare providers who are working tirelessly on the front lines.